SD2E/test-harness/test-harness-app-3.3.2/README.md

 Using the appropriate version number, run

-`docker build -f Dockerfile -t test-harness-app:3.3.1 ./`
+`docker build -f Dockerfile -t test-harness-app:3.3.2 ./`
 #`docker push nleiby/test-harness-app:3.3.1`

-- `docker build -f Dockerfile --force-rm -t nleiby-test-harness:3.3.1 ./`
+- `docker build -f Dockerfile --force-rm -t nleiby-test-harness:3.3.2 ./`
-- Or, if your local env is clean, `docker build -f Dockerfile -t nleiby-test-harness:3.3.1 ./`
+- Or, if your local env is clean, `docker build -f Dockerfile -t nleiby-test-harness:3.3.2 ./`

-#- Push the updated image to dockerhub
+- `apps-deploy test-harness-app-3.3.2` # This also pushes the updated image to dockerhub
-- `apps-deploy test-harness-app-3.3.1`

 # Updating dependencies